Wilfred/wilfred.github.com/_posts/2016-06-12-hypermedia-how-the-www-fell-short.markdown

 title: "Hypermedia: How the WWW fell short"
 ---

-Whenever there's a revolution computing, there's a period of wild experimentation.
+Whenever there's a revolution in computing, there's a period of wild experimentation.
 Ideas are explored, prototypes are built, and manifestos are written.